huggingface/transformers/docs/source/main_classes/trainer.rst

        pip install fairscale

-   or find more details on `the FairScale's github page
+   or find more details on `the FairScale's GitHub page
    <https://github.com/facebookresearch/fairscale/#installation>`__.

 2. Add ``--sharded_ddp`` to the command line arguments, and make sure you have added the distributed launcher ``-m